 Have a selection of both text and voice channels.
 Even if you aren’t around, some members of your community may enjoy having a place to interact with each other.

-Make sure to set aside channels for rules and announcements as well as private channels where you can work out future plans with your mods, admins, and fellow streamers.
+Make sure to set aside stream Discord channels for rules and announcements as well as private channels where you can work out future plans with your mods, admins, and fellow streamers.
 Aside from that, have an assortment of channels where your viewers and interact with you and each other in a variety of ways.
 Create a place where they can have fun so that they will return as often as they can.

-Promote Your Server
+How to Promote Your Discord Server

 Invite your existing Discord friends to join and alert your social media.
 Having an already active community (even if it is small) will entice new members to stay and join in the fun.